jakubg123/Risen_P1/README.md

 A similar approach to "char_research," but initially experimenting with Google Cloud Platform TTS before selecting the more reliable Elevenlabs solution: gcloud_tts

-Analyzing line structures and utilizing data structures to extract data for Elevenlabs API: char_research
+Analyzing line structures and utilizing data structures to extract data: char_research

+Utilizing selenium to abuse elevenlabs: labs

 Analyzing and boosting volume. chart